Q & A

 Thoughts/autosuggestion is the third cause.
 Stress plays a big part in most people’s lives.
 Stress leads to increased levels of cortisol (an adrenal steroid).
 At high concentrations it becomes a tissue toxin and leads to weaknesses and susceptibility to injury.

 Who should receive care?
 Newborns?
 Young?
 Old?
 Pregnant?
 Sick?
 Seemingly healthy?

 Everyone with a nervous system and spine!
 Blue, green, purple, tall, small, triangular!
 Chiropractic is for everyone.
 Subluxation can appear quite early in life from birth trauma.
 And though one may “feel” fine, you never know how well your nervous system is functioning and defending off dis-ease until you are checked.
 There is no such thing as a sudden heart attack or sudden anything, only undetected dis-eases probably developing over many years.
 And yes chiropractic is gentle enough for those with not so strong bones (ex. people with osteoporosis or newborns).

 Will chiropractic help me with my condition?

 Yes.
 No matter how far along a dis-ease process, a person should have the chance to fight it off at their optimal level of function and health, whatever that may be.

 We accept cash, check, credit card and health savings cards to make payments.
-We do not accept insurance; however, we superbill.
-After we receive payment for a date-of-service, we provide a superbill to submit to your insurance company for reimbursement according to your plan.
-You can call your insurance provider to find out what your "out-of-network chiropractic benefits" are.
+We do not accept insurance; however, we can provide a superbill.
+After we receive payment for a date-of-service, we provide a superbill for you to submit to your insurance company for reimbursement according to your plan.
+You can call your insurance provider to find out your "out-of-network chiropractic benefits".